 - TRACY LONG

-Tracy is a YA 200-E, actively pursuing her 500 hour accreditation with Shannon Paige.
-Tracy is a caring, supportive and intuitive vinyasa-based teacher.
-She started practicing in 2000 to overcome injury and flexibility issues, and has been teaching since 2008.
 Tracy first trained with Mindy Arbuckle where she gained a deep respect for the ancient systems of yoga.
-Committed to her own growth, she spent several years studying with Baron Baptiste focusing on the power of transformation.
-Since 2012, Tracy has been blessed to be studying under Shannon Paige, who inspires her to be creative, thoughtful and entirely in love with the giving and receiving of the practice and teachings of yoga.
+Committed to her own growth, she spent several years studying with Baron Baptiste.
+Since 2012, Tracy has been blessed to be mentored by and studying under Shannon Paige: a rich and dynamic teacher, poet, and artist, who inspires her to be creative, thoughtful and entirely in love with the giving and receiving of the practice and teachings of yoga.
+In 2015, Tracy was drawn to Carmen Curtis' AIReal Yoga program, where she has literally been blown away by this revolutionary therapeutic modality.

 - LINDA OSTERBERG